Andrew McCarthy TOCT Chairman

 Since joining The Tank Museum in 2000, David has overseen or assisted with a number of major development projects including the building of a major new HLF funded exhibition space.
 During the past ten years he has overseen more than £20m worth of capital investment.

 Martin Cooke – TOCT Project Manager 2015 – August 2017

 Martin lives in Tolpuddle and is the director of Heritage & Leisure, a consultancy that over the last 11 years has assisted in developing a range of heritage, arts, play and sports projects in Dorset, Devon and Somerset, and in the process raised over £15m.
 With a specialism in heritage projects Martin has project managed developments at Durlston Castle, Chesil Beach Centre, Swanage Pier and Shire Hall, Dorchester.
 In Tolpuddle, he project managed the development of Orchard Meadow and a new multimedia trail on the Tolpuddle Martyrs’ story.
 This work highlighted the importance to him of restoring the former Chapel and developing its active use.

 Lucy Johnston is a freelance museum and heritage consultant living and working in Dorset.
 A love of history combined with a desire to inspire, educate and promote enjoyment through heritage, has driven her career and she is currently working on a range of projects relating to rural life.
 Lucy read History at the University of Bristol and Museum and Gallery Studies at the University of St Andrews.
 She was formerly curator of nineteenth century costume in the Furniture, Textiles and Fashion Department at the Victoria and Albert Museum.

-From left to right the project design team with TOCT Chairman, Andrew McCarthy and Project Manager Martin Cooke
+From left to right the project design team with TOCT Chairman, Andrew McCarthy and former Project Manager Martin Cooke